xiaozi/awake-app/README.md

 ![screenshot](https://raw.github.com/xiaozi/Awake.app/master/screenshot.png)

-An app for mac osx to prevent sleeping; inspired by Caffine.
+An app for mac osx to prevent sleeping; inspired by Caffeine.

 1. left click to toggle "should sleep status"
 2. right click for menu